 The historic district hotel, Albergo Il Giglio has a restaurant and free WiFi access throughout.
 It provides accommodations in a traditional Tuscan style with views of the city and surrounding countryside.
 It has a beautiful view, an excellent breakfast, and kind personnel.

 - Albergo Giardino

 Pet-friendly lodging in Montalcino is available at Albergo Giardino, which offers free WiFi in public areas.
 On-site bike storage is available without additional cost.
-There is a flat-screen TV in each room.
 It’s a fantastic hotel with a delicious breakfast and courteous staff.

 - Hotel Vecchia Oliviera

 In Montalcino’s historic district, Hotel Vecchia Oliviera is a 3-star hotel with a stunning terrace and a pool encircled by a tranquil garden.
 There are 11 rooms, all of which have comfortable furnishings and many of them have beautiful views of the Val d’Orcia.